 With Dom T I started remixing various artists such as Bjork and Depeche Mode.
 We also co-wrote and produced the breakbeat/pop album (Learning Curve) for Drum and Bass pioneer DJ Rap.
 It was a critical success and spawned two UK top 30 singles (‘Bad Girl‘ and ‘Good to be Alive‘).

 The success of the DJ Rap album brought new opportunities – I started working with Dave Bascombe (producer of Tears for Fears and a very successful mix engineer), and I also contributed to the Bush album ‘The Science of Things’.

 In 2001 Andy Wright asked me to get involved in a Jeff Beck album project.
 Andy wanted me to come up with some ‘filthy beats’.
 Jeff was disillusioned with the conventional nature of the sounds coming from his band and embraced the radical stuff that I was cooking up in the little studio next door.
-The album (‘You Had It Coming‘) was a big critical and commercial success, and one of the tracks I was heavily involved with (‘Dirty Mind’) won a Grammy.
+The album (‘You Had It Coming‘) was a big critical and commercial success, and one of the tracks I was heavily involved with (‘Dirty Mind’) won an Emmy.

 In 2001 I started working with Dave Stewart (Eurythmics).
 The first project I was involved with was the Jimmy Cliff album ‘Fantastic Plastic People’.
 Over the next couple of years I was involved with all sorts of other Dave Stewart projects, from Film soundtracks, musical scores to writing with Gwen Stefani – there was never a dull moment as all sorts of famous and/or interesting people orbited planet Stewart.